Neighbor joining: Conclusion: additive distances

 the result is equal to the distance between those taxa in the input distance matrix.
 For example, going from $d$ to $b$ we have $2+2+3+3=10$.
 A distance matrix whose distances agree in this way with some tree is said to be 'additive', a property which is rare in practice.
 Nonetheless it is important to note that, given an additive distance matrix as input, neighbor joining is guaranteed to find the tree whose distances between taxa agree with it.

 Neighbor joining as minimum evolution

-Neighbor joining may be viewed as a greedy heuristic for the Balanced Minimum Evolution (BME) criterion.
+Neighbor joining may be viewed as a greedy heuristic for the balanced minimum evolution (BME) criterion.
 For each topology, BME defines the tree length (sum of branch lengths) to be a particular weighted sum of the distances in the distance matrix, with the weights depending on the topology.
 The BME optimal topology is the one which minimizes this tree length.
-Neighbor joining at each step greedily joins that pair of taxa which will give the greatest decrease in the estimated tree length.
+NJ at each step greedily joins that pair of taxa which will give the greatest decrease in the estimated tree length.
 This procedure does not guarantee to find the optimum for the BME criterion, although it often does and is usually quite close.